feathersjs/feathers/.github/pull_request_template.md

 (If you have not already please refer to the contributing guideline as [described here](https://github.com/feathersjs/feathers/blob/master/.github/contributing.md#pull-requests))

-Tell us about the problem your Pull Request is solving... are there any open issues that are related to this?
-Is this PR dependent on PRs in other repos?
+- [ ] Tell us about the problem your pull request is solving.
+- [ ] Are there any open issues that are related to this?
+- [ ] Is this PR dependent on PRs in other repos?

 If so, please mention them to keep the conversations linked together.

 ### Other Information